Top Reasons Why We Should Help the Homeless

 When you see homeless people on the street, what’s the first thing that comes to mind?
 Are you one of those people who think they deserve it for making bad decisions in life?
 Or do you stop and ask yourself how you can help them?

 Admit it or not, most of us do the former.
 We blame the homeless for their plight instead of trying to help them get back on their feet.
-As a society, we’re wired to distrust people who we feel are not making good contributions to the community.
+As a society, we’re wired to distrust people we feel are not contributing well to the community.
 In the news and even in some movies, homeless people are often portrayed as criminals and spreaders of diseases.

 Yet, few people realize that most of us are just one paycheck away from living on the streets.
 It only takes one failed relationship or the death of a loved one to turn someone’s life upside down.

-Even the most level-headed person can find themselves losing everything with no one to turn to.
+Even the most level-headed person can lose everything with no one to turn to.
 So it’s not really about the decisions they make.
-It’s mostly about the circumstances that they found themselves in, to which there is no easy way out.
+It’s mainly about the circumstances that they found themselves in, to which there is no easy way out.

-Thus, instead of blaming them for the things that are beyond their control, we need to help them.
-If you’re still not convinced, here are eight reasons why we should help the homeless:
+Thus, instead of blaming them for things beyond their control, we need to help them.
+If you’re still not convinced, read along.

 1. They Are Humans, Just Like Us